macs3-project/MACS/README.md

 applied to any "DNA enrichment assays" if the question to be asked is
 simply: *where we can find significant reads coverage than the random background*.

-**Please note that current MACS3 is still in beta stage.
-However, we utilize Github Action to implement the CI (Continous Integration) to make sure that the main branch passes unit testing on certain functions and subcommands to reproduce the correct outputs.
-We will add more new features in the future.**

 ## Recent Changes for MACS (3.0.0)